Shibuya is one of the commercial centers in Tokyo and close to our campus. Come to Shibuya using one of [A], [B] and [C] first, and then follow [D].

 [A3] Take a train on the Keisei Railway to the Nippori station.
-Here is a table for the fares and time and here is the timetable.
+Here is a map and a time table.
 The fare for the express train called "Skyliner" is 2,470 yen.
 From Nippori, take a train on the JR Yamanote Line to Shibuya.
 You need to buy a new ticket, and it costs 200 yen and takes 30 minutes.

 |Limousine Bus||Narita Express||Skyliner|

 [B] Come to Shibuya from the Tokyo Haneda Airport (HND)